-The concurrent vote of four-fifths (4/5) of the voting members of the Board of Adjustment shall be necessary to make a recommendation for approval of a major variance application involving property located within a Water Supply Watershed Overlay District.
+The concurring vote of four-fifths (4/5) of the voting members of the Board of Adjustment shall be necessary to make a recommendation for approval of a minor variance application involving property located within a Watershed Protection Overlay District.

-6. Preliminary Record

-If the Board of Adjustment makes a favorable recommendation on a major variance application (with or without additional conditions or safeguard) or fails to make any recommendation on the major variance application within the specified time period, the Planning Director shall prepare a preliminary record of the public hearing which shall include the following:

-- a.
-The variance application; - Evidence that proper notification of the Board of Adjustment public hearing has been made; - A summary of evidence presented including comments submitted from other local governments or major water consumers within the same watershed jurisdiction; - d.
+- 6. Preliminary Record of Decision: If the Board of Adjustment makes a favorable recommendation on a major variance application (with or without additional conditions or safeguard) or fails to make any recommendation on the major variance application within the specified time period, the Planning Director shall prepare a record of the public hearing which shall include the following: - a.
+The variance application; - b.
+Evidence that proper notification of the public hearing has been made; - A summary of evidence presented, including comments submitted from other local governments or major water consumers within the same watershed jurisdiction; - d.
 Proposed findings and exceptions; - e.
 The Board of Adjustment's recommendation, if one is submitted within the 30 day time period, including all conditions proposed to be added to the permit.